 COMPANY CHARGES AND COLLECTS IN ADVANCE FOR THE SERVICES.
 ALL FEES ASSOCIATED WITH THE SERVICES ARE NON-REFUNDABLE.

-All Fees are exclusive of taxes.
-Customer shall be responsible for any and all taxes related to this Agreement.
+Except for certain taxes, such as sales tax, all Fees are exclusive of taxes.
+Customer shall be responsible for any and all taxes applicable to their business that are related to this Agreement.
 Customer shall indemnify, defend and hold harmless Company and its officers, employees, and agents for any and all losses, costs, expenses, and liabilities (including but not limited to taxes, judgments, penalties, and interest) associated with taxes found to be applicable to Customer and due from Customer with respect to the Services, or any portion thereof, or otherwise due in connection with this Agreement (other than with respect to taxes due on the income of Company).

 16. Term and Termination

 This Agreement shall commence on the start date of Customer’s subscription to the Services and will remain in effect for an initial term as stipulated in the Order Form (the “Initial Term”).

 Upon the expiration of the Initial Term, this Agreement will automatically renew for successive renewal terms (each, a “Renewal Term”, and together with the Initial Term, the “Term”) equal in duration to the Initial Term at the then-current Fees, unless Customer provides Company with written notice of Customer’s election not to renew at least thirty (30) days prior to the expiration of the then-current Term.

 If Customer is seeking to terminate this Agreement prior to the expiration of the then-current Term, Customer may be subject to an early termination fee equal to the remaining balance of Fees for the then-current Term (a “Termination Fee”).
 The Termination Fee shall be due upon Customer’s termination of this Agreement.